JN-gith/Hardware/README.md

 ### How Power Supplies Work for Noobs
-The PSU takes AC 120/240V from the socket, electricity goes through one side of the PSU and comes out the other side, turns it into DC 12V.
+The PSU takes AC 120~240V from the socket, electricity goes through one side of the PSU and comes out the other side, turns it into 12VDC.
 There's also 5V & 3.3V rails for other components, but those are not really important.
-The motherboard can then take 12V and uses its VRMs to turn it into DC ~1.2V (depends on what you set it to) for the CPU.
+The motherboard can then take 12V and uses its VRMs to turn it into DC ~1.1-1.375V (depends on what you set it to, these are common safe voltages) for the CPU.

 120V 10A gets transformed into 12V 100A, then on the motherboard into 1.2V 1000A.
 (Current ratings are dependable.
 Remember, the PSU will only draw the power it needs).
 ⠀⠀